MinervaRose/MinervaRose.github.io/docs/_posts/2022-11-10-Joseph-Bologne-amigurumi-pattern.markdown

 If you appreciated this free crochet pattern and want to support my endeavours, you may treat yourself with one of the beautiful illustrations and designs dedicated to Joseph Bologne Chevalier de Saint-Georges that I created and adapted for the VioletAndOberon [Redbubble shop]([https://www.redbubble.com/shop/?query=violetandoberon](https://www.redbubble.com/people/violetandoberon/shop?artistUserName=VioletAndOberon&collections=2396303&iaCode=all-departments&sortOrder=relevant)).

-*This is a work in progress, I still need to add all the pictures.
-Thank you for your patience and for coming back to this blog post in a few days.*